sezanzeb/JsPlot3D/README.md

 ## Todo

+- try to do the same in three.js and see what is better suited
 - csvplot: interpolate the datapoints for 3D Plane based plots
 - csvplot: for missing datapoints in the plane, remove the vertex
 - heatmapcolor it according to .csv column or height (for functions)